DavidRelut/Eslint-Prettier-Node-Typescript-Jest-starter/README.md

 So with jest we install its library and ts-jest is the runtime for jest and @types/jest are the type definitions for jest.

-ensuite create the file of configuration with command.
+Then create the file of configuration with command.

 `npx ts-jest config:init`